creyes17/SpenderBender/README.md

 Please see the conventions folder for code and style conventions if you'd like to contribute.

+You can find the backlog at our Taiga site: https://tree.taiga.io/project/creyes17-spender-bender/backlog

 License:
 ```
 SpenderBender: A free offline budget tracking tool.